 NSCLC is the most prominent lung cancer, accounting for over 80 percent of cases globally.
 NSCLC can be further subcategorized as Adenocarcinomas, Bronchioloalveolar carcinoma, Squamous cell carcinomas and large cell carcinomas.
-Though a rarity, cases of lung cancer with a mix of different types of NSCLC are also found.
-The categorization is done as per the types of cells constituting the tumour.

 Symptoms of lung cancer may vary as per the severity of a tumour.
 Usually, patients do not show any sign of lung cancer in the initial stages.
 Even when subjected to routine chest X-ray or CT scan, a tumour appears to be a small coin-like object that does not cause any discomfort to the patient.
-However, as the tumour assumes size, the patient may experience breathing issues, persistent cough, wheezing and mild to severe chest pain.
+However, as the tumour assumes size, the patient may experience breathing trouble, persistent cough, wheezing and mild to severe chest pain.
 The patient may also cough up blood.

 If a tumour has spread to nerves, the patient may experience acute shoulder pain or change in voice.
 If a tumour reaches the brain, the patient may have several neurologic symptoms, such as blurred vision, headaches, weakness or seizures.
 The other non-specific symptoms include excessive weight loss, fatigue, depression and mood swings.
 Read more